-20. FLEXIBILITY
+24. FLEXIBILITY & INDIVIDUAL FLEXIBILITY AGREEMENT

+1. The employee has the right to request flexible work arrangements in accordance with the Fair Work Act.

-- 1. The employer and employee must genuinely agree, without duress or coercion to any variation of an Award provided for by a flexibility agreement. - 2.
-An employer and employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the agreement if: - (a) the agreement deals with 1 or more of the following matters: - (i) arrangements about when work is performed; - (ii) overtime rates; - (iii) penalty rates; - (iv) allowances; - (v) leave loading; and
+An employer and employee covered by this enterprise agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the agreement if:

+(a) the arrangement deals with 1 or more of the following matters:

+- i. arrangements about when work is performed;

+- ii. overtime rates

+- iii. penalty rates

+- iv. allowances

+- v. leave loading; and

-- (b) the arrangement meets the genuine needs of the employer and employee in relation to 1 or more of the matters mentioned in paragraph (a); and - (c) the arrangement is genuinely agreed to by the employer and employee.
+(b) the arrangement meets the genuine needs of the employer and employee in relation to the matter or matters it deals with; and

+(c) the arrangement is genuinely agreed to by the employer and employee, without coercion or duress.